 I live in Moab, Utah, a busy town of 5000 surrounded by miles of open space.
-I also sometimes live in a Honda Fit, in a tent, or in an off-the-grid octagonal cabin that my husband Mario and I built together on 20 acres of land near Indian Creek.
+I also sometimes live in a Sprinter van, in a tent, or in an off-the-grid octagonal cabin that my husband Mario and I built together on 20 acres of land near Indian Creek.

 Mao is a small black cat who appeared one day, announced his name and decided to stay.
 Mao does whatever he wants and is entirely self-sufficient though he likes a lot of petting and will accept food when provided.
 Cajun seems to be a border collie/heeler/Australian shepherd/wild jackal mix who was dumped out by a cell tower on the Navajo Reservation when she was small and apparently survived for a while on cow manure.
 Despite her early starvation experience, Cajun has a mystifying lack of interest in food but loves everything else, especially things that involve running and balls.
 My husband, partner and dearest friend Mario died on a wingsuit jump we were making together off a mountain in Italy in 2013.
 The animals and I have to keep on now without him.

 I started climbing when I was a freshman at the University of Maryland in 1991.
 Though I made it through a Master’s degree in literature and one week of law school, the next thing I did was move into my grandma’s hand-me-down Oldsmobile, waitressing in Moab to save money for expeditions and climbing trips.
 Climbing is my anchor and my passion.
 It’s as much a part of me as eating or walking.
 For me, living half tamed feels right.
 I love high places, seeing the world from above.
 Living in wild places is what makes me feel most alive, the most myself.
 If I got to choose, I would be a bird.
 Or Mao.